ProgVal/nightowls/README.md

 Book is for programmers and the people who have to deal with programmers' strange habits all the time.

-Wives, girlfriends, boyfriends, husbands, managers, sons, daughters ...  if there's a programmer in your life, you should probably read Book, it will make your programmer like you even more than they already do.
+Wives, girlfriends, boyfriends, husbands, managers, sons, daughters…  if there's a programmer in your life, you should probably read Book, it will make your programmer like you even more than they already do.

 If you're a programmer, the last part of Book is for you.
 Reading the other parts might make you nod your head in agreement, if it doesn't, you should write to Swizec.